ExploreASL/Documentation/templates/TUTORIAL-IMPORT.md

 ExploreASL_Master('/home/username/Path_for_the_root_folder',1,0)
 ```

-where 1 here is the whole Import module, which is divided in 4 parts `[1 1 1 1]` (https://exploreasl.github.io/Documentation/1.8.0/Tutorials-ASL-BIDS/)
+where 1 here is the whole Import module, which is divided in 4 parts `[1 1 1 1]` [ASL-BIDS Tutorial](https://exploreasl.github.io/Documentation/latest/Tutorials-ASL-BIDS/).

 The 2D_Sleep study data example has an original directory structure as follows: `ROOT\sourcedata\subject\session\scan_ID`, and the directories containing the DICOMs.
 See image below: